1. What kinds of special educational needs does the school make provision for?

 7. What are the arrangements for consulting parents of pupils with special educational needs?
 How will I be involved in the education of my child/young person?

 Parent and Carer involvement is vital in the education of each child.
 The school regularly involves parents in the educational process.
-There are 2 parents’ evening meetings per year and an annual review of the EHCP where progress and target setting are discussed.
+There is at least one parents’ evening meeting per year and an annual review of the EHCP where progress and target setting are discussed.
 In addition, an annual curriculum report is sent to parents at the end of each academic year.

 There are further opportunities for parent/carer communication in coffee mornings, daily diaries and termly whole school newsletters.
-Parent/Carer workshops offering information or training are available across the school year through the parents group.
+Parent/Carer workshops offering information or training are available across the school year through the Family Support Worker and parents group.

 8. What are the arrangements for consulting young people with SEND and involving them in their education?